Time and the Trickster

 Benton didn't react for a moment but nodded at the command.
 "Upstairs!"
 He ordered sending those still in the hallway to start moving.
 Benton looked back at Malcolm.
 "What is going on?"

 "Something else is happening," Tosh swallowed and added, "I think this weapon has a second stage and I'm not sure how big it is."

 "I've got another man in there," Benton said urgently.

-"I know," Tosh said softly.
+"I know," Tosh answered softly.
 "But you may be about to lose a lot more."

 Rose pulled away from Benton as soon as they reached the upper level.
 Tosh and Malcolm had already rushed to the security cameras as Kate set up the sensor stations once again.
 She tossed Rose a few sensors which she turned and tossed down the stairs, ignoring Benton's protest.
 Joining Kate, Rose peered at the radiation levels which continued to rise.

 "Are we going to be safe here?"
 Rose questioned.